The only company to produce Thunderbird Salad

 Dressing & Blackstone Reuben Dressing

-Currently out of product due to the supply chain
+Currently out of stock due to the cost of mayonnaise

 The Thunderbird Salad dates to the 1960’s when Executive Chef Luis Villamonte at the Happy Hollow country club served the salad to his patrons.
 Peruvian-born chef Luis Villamonte created the recipe to be what fans of the salad know today.
 The salad obviously does not hold the same mystic powers as the great Indian folklore, but for many it holds the distinction of being upper crust.
 Because of this status the salad made its way to most of the Omaha area’s private clubs through working associates of Villamonte.